GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/bunbury_busselton/swals/README.md

 * Scenarios like historical events [(see here)](../sources/like_historic/)
 * Random PTHA18 scenarios [(see here)](../sources/hazard/)

-The tsunami model was setup to assume the Bunbury floodgate was open.
+The tsunami model was setup to assume the Bunbury floodgate was open (instruction from DFES, based on their discussions with engineers).
 Notice the Bunbury floodgate is created in the folder [../breakwalls](../breakwalls), but it isn't added to the default list of breakwalls.
 Instead there is a parameter `logical, parameter :: close_bunbury_floodgate = .FALSE.` in [model_local_routines.f90](model_local_routines.f90) that determines if it is used.

 The key codes are described below; consult comments in the code itself for further documentation.